Reservations are highly recommended for our weekly programs!

 AllSky Camera Install The current camera installation is shown in this photo.
 The camera is mounted on top of a 1.5" aluminum pipe that is attached to the house roof.
 The camera is slightly below the roof peak but still provides a pretty nice view of the sky.
 Cables for the camera are located inside the pipe and routed into the house through the same conduit used for SETI and the Magnetometer.
 The camera dome is susceptible to morning dew and winter icing.
 To minimize this our camera kit included a snap on dew heater ring for the dome.
 It measures the ambient temperature, and applies the correct amount of heat automatically.

-Reserve Now Home Group Visits Directions Volunteer Astronomy for Kids Newsletter Mailing List Photo Gallery Brochure Awards & Donations Contact Us
+Winter Programs Home Group Visits Directions Volunteer Astronomy for Kids Newsletter Mailing List Photo Gallery Brochure Awards & Donations Contact Us

 Follow us